 - Ringo Starr: $350 million

-Even though the Beatles broke up almost 50 years ago, they remain an icon in the music world.
+Even though the Beatles broke up 50 years ago, they remain an icon in the music world.
 The Fab Four went from selling over a million copies of hit singles such as “She Loves You” and “I Want to Hold Your Hand” in the U.K. to superstardom in the U.S. after appearing on “The Ed Sullivan Show” in February 1964.

 Mere months after their appearance on that show, the Beatles held the top five spots on the Billboard 100 for best-selling singles and the top two spots for best-selling albums.
 In fact, most of the band’s albums and singles reached No. 1 on the charts.